+•

-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 Form 10-Q (Mark One) ☐ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2009 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 1-32381
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-HERBALIFE LTD.

-(Exact name of registrant as specified in its charter)

-Cayman Islands

-(State or other jurisdiction of incorporation or organization)

-98-0377871 (I.R.S.
-Employer Identification No.)

-Smaller reporting company □
+For the quarterly period ended June 30, 2009

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period fromto

+Commission file number: 1-32381
-P.O.
-Box 309GT Ugland House, South Church Street Grand Cayman, Cayman Islands (Address of principal executive offices) (Zip code)

-(Registrant's telephone number, including area code

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes U

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+HERBALIFE LTD. (Exact name of registrant as specified in its charter) Cayman Islands98-0377871(State or other jurisdiction of incorporation or organization)(I.R.S.
+Employer Identification No.) P.O.
+Box 309GT Ugland House, South Church Street Grand Cayman, Cayman Islands (Address of principal executive offices) (Zip code) (310) 410-9600 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 of Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was a such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of during the preceding 12 months (or for such shorter period that the registrant was required to submit and polytes \square No \square f this chapter) Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer ng company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the E Yes \square No \boxtimes xchange Act).
+Number of shares of registrant's common shares outstanding as of July 30, 2009 was 61,692,937

-Non-accelerated filer □

-(Do not check if a smaller reporting company)

-Accelerated filer □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Number of shares of registrant's common shares outstanding as of April 30, 2009 was 61,548,112